Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 I feel like I'm heading in the right direction.

 My next immediate focus will be on implementing the weapon management system, building upon this foundational inventory framework.

+Building upon the visual presentation of items, I've now implemented a crucial update to ensure the inventory UI dynamically reflects the items the player collects and their stacking quantities.

+With the newly implemented update_stack_at_slot_index function (though the code for this function wasn't explicitly provided in the prompt, its functionality is clear), the inventory UI now accurately updates the stack count displayed in each slot as the player picks up more of the same stackable item.

+This means that the player can indeed collect and stack up to 100 gold coins (or any item with a max_stack of 100) within a single inventory slot, with the UI label reflecting the current quantity.

+This dynamic updating of the UI provides immediate and clear feedback to the player regarding their collected resources, enhancing the gameplay experience.

+With this core inventory functionality now largely in place, my attention is shifting towards the next significant phase of development: combat.

+I've organized the upcoming tasks related to combat under the "items-inventory-implementation" branch in my version control system.

+This organization includes several key areas: the creation and integration of weapon items, the management of resources relevant to combat (such as ammunition or mana), the mechanics for equipping weapons, and the design and implementation of the on-screen UI elements necessary for displaying combat information.

+As I move into the more intricate aspects of attack animations, I plan to create a separate branch specifically for that purpose.

+This will ensure a clean and manageable development process, allowing me to focus solely on animation without disrupting the already established inventory and item systems.

+Once the attack animations are in a satisfactory state and thoroughly tested, I will merge the "items-inventory-implementation" branch with the main branch of the project and then update the repository, integrating all the new combat-related features.

+This structured approach to development, utilizing branching and merging, will help maintain code stability and facilitate collaboration (even though I am currently working solo).

+The transition to combat mechanics marks an exciting new chapter in this project, and I am eager to begin implementing weapon items and the initial stages of the combat system.